-Class Action Lawsuit Filed Against Hulu Over a Lack of Audio Description and an Inaccessible Website
+Class Action Lawsuit Filed Against Hulu Over Lack of Audio Description and Inaccessible Website Content

 The lawsuit was filed in the U.S. District Court for the District of Massachusetts by The American Council of the Blind, Bay State Council of the Blind, Disability Rights Advocates, and blind and visually impaired individuals.
 In their statement, the coalition of blind and visually impaired people and disability rights advocacy groups claim that Hulu discriminates against those who are blind and visually impaired by not providing audio description on any of their movies or TV shows.